mecid/mecid.github.io/_posts/2024-10-22-introducing-swift-testing-basics.md

 }
 ```

 The second macro type introduced by the Swift Testing framework is the *require*.
-The *require* macro has the same API as the *expect* macro with a single difference.
+The *require* macro has the same API as the *expect* macro with two differences.
 It is a throwing function that throws an error as soon as the boolean expression you pass into is false.
 Which means it allows us to stop the test when a required condition doesn't meet our expectations.

 ```swift
 @Test func verifyOptionalFunc() throws {